catalogfi/garden.js/docs/docs/cookbook/CliToolWithGardenSdk.md

 # Installs Yargs an npm package used for building cli tools
 bun add yargs

-# Intalling the types for Yargs
+# Installing the types for Yargs
 bun add -D @types/yargs

 # Installs ethers 6.8.0 as other versions may not be compatible with the SDK